-Issi ues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Gre a) Genhouse Gas Emissions - Would the project: Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes a, b) The purpose of this project is to remove the existing structurally deficient structure and replace it with a new bridge designed to current structural and geometric standards while minimizing adverse impacts to the Tuolumne River and the surrounding riparian corridor.
+Issi ues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Gre enhouse Gas Emissions -Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? $\boxtimes$ a, b) The purpose of this project is to remove the existing structurally deficient structure and replace it with a new bridge designed to current structural and geometric standards while minimizing adverse impacts to the Tuolumne River and the surrounding riparian corridor.
 As the proposed project would not include additional through lanes, the proposed project would not increase roadway facilities or service capabilities that would induce unplanned growth or remove an existing obstacle to growth.
 Consequently, the proposed construction project is considered small, short-term in nature and would not generate substantial air quality (including greenhouse gas emission) pollutant concentrations as discussed under the Air Quality section.
+Table 4 indicates that the project construction emissions do not exceed the established thresholds that would indicate a significant impact.
 The proposed project would not increase long-term traffic levels and there would be no operational impacts associated with greenhouse gas emissions.
 Impacts are considered less-than-significant.